An Expert’s Bona Fide Guide: Life as a Transplant Nurse Practitioner (NP)

 Transplant NPs are differentiated from transplant nurses (RNs) in that their scope of practice allows for more than just care coordination.
 Transplant NPs can, in most states, assess, diagnose, treat, and follow-up with patients.
 This has a force-multiplying benefit for transplant centers and increases access for patients.

-“In this specialty, you really get to see how drastically organ transplant improves a patient’s quality of life,” says Dr. Moore.
-“To see these patients’ improvement in their condition, to be a part of that, to walk through that experience with patients, is all part of what first drew me here, and then kept me here.”
+“In this specialty, you really get to see how drastically organ transplant improves a patient’s quality of life,” says Dr. Taylor.
+“To see these patients’ improvement in their condition, to be a part of that, to walk through that experience with patients, is all part of what first drew me in.”

 The nation needs more transplant NPs.
 But this is an extremely complex specialty area, and one with enormous stakes; the transition from an NP program to such a specialized field can appear intimidating.
 A new generation of transplant fellowship programs targeted specifically at NPs is seeking to establish a firm pipeline into the workforce.